Self-care during stress

 Caring for myself is a personal priority every day, but especially rises to my awareness when I feel like I’m struggling.
 Our only daughter left for college this fall – such excitement and oh, what a sense of loss we experienced!
 Again, all the more reason for nourishment on all levels.
 Here are some of my self-care supports:

-Many of you know that I like the 80/20 guideline – focusing on what you do most of the time being health promoting and what you do as treats every now and then being nourishing for your soul.
+Many of you know that I like the 80/20 guideline – focusing on what you do most of the time being health-promoting and what you do as treats every now and then being nourishing for your soul.
 I’ve found comfort this fall in ginger tea, roasted root veggies, and kabocha squash soup.
 And, apple crisp for treats at night (thanks to my super-supportive husband who’s uber-talented in the kitchen!).

-While I’m lacking an official exercise routine (like I say in every patient visit, we are all human, right?!), I do walk to work 3 days/ week and bike/hike/rock-climb 1-2x/ week, typically.
+While I’m lacking an official exercise routine (as I say in every patient visit, we are all human, right?!), I do walk to work 3 days/ week and bike/hike/rock-climb 1-2x/ week, typically.
 Personally, I feel best with gentle movement and try to not overtax my system with anything too strenuous.

 It’s always a practice for me to have a more regular rhythm in my somatic-based sitting meditation.
 But, even when I’m not on my cushion for an hour each morning, I do have an active mindful practice that is filtered throughout my day.
 That’s part of my routine between patient appointments that allows me to be clear and present for each of you.